marifyo/fggcosha/_posts/2014-05-10-reunion-weekend.md

 ### Why Come?

 1. It will be **FUN**.
 This year's reunion organizers have been working diligently to put together an absolutely amazing weekend that promises to entertain, excite and exceed all expectations.
 You just can't miss it.
-2. The opportunity to connect with a large group of your schoolmates, from across different classes, in such a vibrant and fun social setting is one you just won't find anywhere else.
+2. The opportunity to connect with a large group of your schoolmates, from across different classes, in such a vibrant and fun social setting is one you won't find anywhere else.
 3. It was largely due to the funds raised at the past two reunions that we were able to meet our initial give-back objective.
 Join us in helping make our next goal a reality.
 Let's keep on giving back.

 ### What to Expect?

 > A weekend designed just for your entertainment!

-* **Some social gathering**, Friday, July 25th - An informal night of music, fun and laughter, to set the mood for the weekend.
+* **Social gathering**, Friday, July 25th - An informal night of music, fun and laughter, to set the mood for the weekend.
 * **The Morning Cruise**, Saturday, July 26th - A scenic boat cruise along the Baltimore harbor.
 This is an experience you don't want to miss. *By reservation only*.
-* **Gala Night**, Saturday, 26th - A special evening where there'll be great music, great food and great entertainment. *Formal Attire required*
+* **Gala Night**, Saturday, July 26th - A special evening where there'll be great music, great food and great entertainment. *Formal Attire required*

 ---